D-Pow/mock-requests/ReadMe.md

 Furthermore, it is designed to be used specifically when some APIs are not functioning correctly and mocks are necessary to replace those responses for continuing your work.
 However, replacing all API responses is still a valid use of this library.

+This library also supports **dynamic responses** so that you can mimic the actions of your back-end services.
+Simply add dynamic-update functions to your config and call `RequestMock`'s dynamic configuration functions, and everything else flows as normal.

 ## Examples